twillecke/leaky-bucket/README.md

 - 200 OK with tokens left and success/failure message
 - 429 Too Many Requests if rate limited
 - 401 Unauthorized if missing or invalid token
+- Include `X-RateLimit-Remaining` header in responses to indicate remaining tokens
+- Include `X-RateLimit-Reset` header to indicate when tokens will be refilled